rasbt/mlxtend/README.md

 [[back to top](#overview)]

 `lin_regplot` is a function to plot linear regression fits.
-Uses scikit-learn's `linear_model.LinearRegression` to fit the model by default, and SciPy's `stats.pearsonr` to calculate the correlation coefficient.
+By default `lin_regplot` uses scikit-learn's `linear_model.LinearRegression` to fit the model and SciPy's `stats.pearsonr` to calculate the correlation coefficient.

 ##### Default parameters: